agmalpartida/brand/content/posts/Keycloak/index.md

     The remote REST service verifies the tokens signature.

     The remote REST service decides, based on access information within the token, to process or reject the request.

+    Your apps are integrated with OIDC with Keycloak (No ROPC grant) SSO means having an active IdP session cookie

+    The system 1 (client 1) performs a standard OIDC federation, the user completes the authn mechanism and then, the system 1 gets the tokens, and you have an IdP session :cookie:
+    The system 2 (client 2) performs a standard OIDC federation but you achieve SSO because you have an active IdP session :cookie:, and the system 2 obtains NEW tokens

 ## Core concepts and terms